JoshuaKoh/async-werewolf/roles.md

 * If one of you is killed by any means, the other will commit suicide instantly.
 * If one of you votes to execute the other, the scorned Lover will commit suicide once the vote is made public, which (per the previous rule) will trigger the suicide of the other Lover.
 Since suicide cannot be prevented by any means, think twice before casting that vote!
 * Naturally, your original role and team alliance (if any) still apply, but you won't know if your Lover is fighting for the same cause.
 Having Lovers on opposite teams can make for some interesting game dynamics!
+If for any reason your role changes, your love does not, and your lovers condition is still in effect.

 ## Restless Dead (Village Team)